1996 National League Division Series: Game 2

 Greg Maddux faced Ismael Valdez in Game 2.
 Another pitcher's duel took place.
-Todd Hollandsworth singled to lead off the first and moved to second thanks to an error by Ryan Klesko, Hollandsworth moved to third on a groundout, then scored on Mike Piazza's groundout, but Klesko homered with one out in the bottom half to tie the game at one.
-Piazza singled to lead off the fourth and moved to second on an error by Marquis Grissom, then Raul Mondesi's RBI double made it 2–1 Dodgers.
-Fred McGriff led off the seventh inning with a home run to tie the game at two.
-After Klesko was called out on strikes, Jermaine Dye hit a home run to give the Braves a 3–2 lead.
+Todd Hollandsworth singled to lead off the first and moved to second on a Ryan Klesko error.
+Hollandsworth moved to third on a groundout, then scored on Mike Piazza's groundout.
+However, Klesko homered with one out in the top half to tie the game at one.
+The Dodgers took the lead again when Piazza singled to lead off the fourth and moved to second on an error by Marquis Grissom, then Raul Mondesi's RBI double made it 2–1 Dodgers.
+Valdez had pitched six innings when Fred McGriff led off the seventh inning with a home run to tie the game at two.
+After Klesko was called out on strikes, Jermaine Dye hit a home run to give the Braves a 3–2 lead to knock Valdez out of the game and give him the loss.
 Mark Wohlers got another save in the ninth as the Braves now led the series 2–0 going home.